 The silly season has now well and truly begun, and with it comes the promise of presents, sweets and food comas.
 While this all sounds delightful, it’s important to remember that your teeth are still vulnerable to sugar (we’re looking at you, candy canes).
 There are some things you can do to minimise the risk of tooth decay in the coming year, so read on!

 - Stick to your teeth cleaning routine no matter what.
 Being constantly bombarded with sugar and acidic drinks will lead to dental problems if you don’t clean your teeth properly.
 Remember to floss once and brush twice a day!

 - Be conscious of sugar intake.
 Christmas cake has a deceivingly high amount of sugar, and candy canes have even more!
 Candy canes are one of the more dangerous treats, as they are eaten slowly over a period of time which significantly increases the exposure of sugar to your teeth.
-Opt for sugar-free candies where possible.
+Opt for sugar-less candies where possible.